 There are many myths about how to care for your brain after you have suffered a concussion.
 Many people don’t realize the seriousness of an indirect or direct hit to the body or head causing even a mild concussion.
 Keep in mind that not all concussions are caused by sports injuries.
 A simple fall or car accident can cause a concussion too.
 Whether mild or severe, all concussions are serious injuries that can have severe consequences if not managed properly right away.
 Getting care during the first 7-10 days is crucial to a successful recovery.
-Fortunately there is concussion help in San Diego, CA.
+Fortunately there is concussion treatment in San Diego, CA.

 Immediately Following the Incident

-• Stay awake for 2 to 3 hours immediately after the incident.
+- Stay awake for 2 to 3 hours after the incident.
 Make sure someone is with you to monitor you.

 - Do not drive or be left alone.

-• Someone should wake you up every 3 hours, and ask you simple questions to make sure a more serious brain injury hasn’t occurred.
+- Someone should repeatedly ask you simple questions to make sure a more serious brain injury hasn’t occurred.